Sud0nym4315/math/README.md

 # math
 this program is meant to be an "all-inclusive" math program. it is unfinished and undoubtedly has some bugs.
-I plan to add more functions to it such as formulas for trig, algebra, geometry, discrete math etc. updates coming soon.
+I plan to add more functions to it such as formulas for trig, algebra, geometry, discrete math etc. I will update when I find time.